xAiluros/docxtemplater-image-module-pwndoc/readme.md

 Centering images
 ================

-You can center the images using opts.centered=true instead
+You can center the images using opts.centered=true or by using {%%image} instead of {%image} in your documents

 Size and path based on placeholder
 ==================================